-NEVER exceed tire manufacturer's recommended air
+NEVER exceed tire manufacturer's recommended air pressure.

-pressure.
 Tires can explode, especially if inflated beyond these limits.
-Keep hands, arms, and entire body back from inflating tire.
+Stay behind Inflation Guard and keep hands, arms, and entire body back from inflating tire.
 Avoid distraction during inflation.
 Check tire pressure frequently to avoid over inflation.
 Excessive pressure can cause tires to explode, causing serious injury or death to operator or bystander.

 - 1. Make sure both beads are seated.
 When both beads are seated, the tire is ready for inflation. - 2.
-Replace the valve core if it was removed. - Depress the inflation pedal to position 2 to inflate the tire.
-The pressure limiter will cycle the air flow as described earlier.
+Replace the valve core if it was removed. - 3.
+Depress inflation valves simultaneously and hold to inflate tire.
+Pressure limiter will cycle the air flow as described earlier.
 On most passenger car tires, the pressure limiter will cease air flow at approximately 60 PSI.
-On smaller volume tires the pressure may be higher. - U. Release air pressure from tire by pressing the manual release valve button (inflation hose must be attached to the valve stem, Figure 18).
+On smaller volume tires the pressure may be higher.

+U. Release air pressure from tire by pressing the manual release valve button (inflation hose must be attached to the valve stem, Figure 18).